Abstracts are welcome on Coleridge and meditation / contemplation /poetic thinking.

 • are the Humanities becoming less contemplative as its researchers become more specialised?

 • the places of silence and discourse in contemplation

 • is meditation already contemplative or is it a preliminary to contemplation?

 • contemplative aesthetics, especially as related to Coleridge

-• the 20th century saw a linguistic turn in philosophy, what might a contemplative turn involve?
+• the 20th century saw a linguistic turn in philosophy, what might a contemplative turn in 21st-century thought involve?

 The Coleridge shelves at most good university libraries can be a daunting sight.
 Indeed, Coleridge’s own works amount to the fifty physical volumes of his corpus, comprised by thirty-four physical volumes of the fifteen numbered titles in his Collected Works (CC, 1969-2002); the five heavy volumes of his Collected Notebooks (each with a companion volume of editor’s notes) (Notebooks, 1957-2002); and the six volumes of his Collected Letters (Letters, 1956-71).
 To ease the approach to Coleridge, here is a suggested reading list for Coleridge and Contemplation.
 Also, here is a Word file collecting some Coleridge quotes on topics related to contemplation: Contemplative Coleridge- quotes.

 Suggested primary texts: